 HVAC inspection prevents unpleasant surprises

-Here are just a few of the things that can happen when your cooling equipment sits unused all winter:
+Here are just a few of the things that can happen when your cooling equipment sits unused:

 - Indoor components collect dust and grime, and outdoor ones are exposed to the weather plus all kinds of outdoor air pollution.